jonathanhecl/helperpro-mcp-temp/README.md

 - `get_functions`: Retrieve all functions in a specified directory
 - `get_classes`: Retrieve all classes in a specified directory
 - Support for multiple programming languages including JavaScript, TypeScript, Python, and Go
+- Respects `.gitignore` files to exclude ignored directories and files
+- Automatically ignores common directories like `node_modules`, `dist`, etc.
+- Includes relative paths in results for easier navigation
+- Smart detection of classes and functions to avoid duplicates and false positives
+- Timeout handling to prevent long-running operations

 ## Installation